 -

-What are the potential sources of chemical contamination from mining activities? -
+What are the potential sources of chemical contamination from agricultural activities? -

 Urbanisation activities